 — WebAIM: Writing Clearly and Simply

-Organizing your content using headings and subheadings will allow all of your users (especially those using assistive technologies, like screen readers) to quickly and easily find the specific topics they are looking for on your webpage.
+Pages should be divided into parts labeled by headings.
+Organizing your content using headings and subheadings will allow all of your users (especially those using assistive technologies, like screen readers) to quickly and easily find the specific topics they are looking for on your web page.

 When you use images or multimedia to convey important content to your users, it is important to include text alternatives that are accessible to users using assistive technologies.

-Every image should have an 'alt' description; this description is read to users by the screen reader and should convey the meaning of the image to someone who cannot see it.
+Every image should have a short, concise 'alt' description; this description is read aloud to users by the screen reader and should convey the meaning of the image to someone who cannot see it (or see it well).

 When you upload images to the Media Library, you should add an 'alt' description in the 'Description' field.

-In TerminalFour, we provide video content types which enable content editors to easily embed a YouTube or Vimeo video into your Seattle U websites.
-Both Vimeo and YouTube have
+In TerminalFour, we provide which enable content editors to easily embed a YouTube or Vimeo video into your Seattle U websites.

-When you are posting a link to a PDF on your Seattle U website, you'll want to make sure that your PDFs are accessible before you upload them to the Media Library.
+When you are posting a link to a Word document or PDF on your Seattle U website, you'll want to make sure that your files are accessible before you upload them to the Media Library.

 Firstly, you should make sure that links are working properly.
-See our blog post on Preventing 404 errors for more information.
+See our blog post on for more information.

-Link text should be short; try not to use the entire URL for the link text, especially if it's lengthy and unintelligible/not human friendly (screen readers read the entire URL out loud).
+Link text should be short; try not to use the entire URL for the link text, especially if it's lengthy and not human-readable (screen readers read the entire link text out loud).